LukeSmithxyz/based.cooking/src/granola.md

 ## Directions

 1. Preheat oven to 315° F
-2. Combine and stir Oil, Maple Syrup and Spices in a large mixing bowl.
+2. Combine and stir Oil, Maple Syrup and Spices in a large mixing bowl
-3. Add Oats to bowl.
+3. Add Oats to bowl
-4. Coarsely chop Nuts and add to bowl.
+4. Coarsely chop Nuts and add to bowl
-5. Mix until aggregate is uniform.
+5. Mix until aggregate is uniform
-6. Cover two large baking sheets with parchment paper.
+6. Cover two large baking sheets with parchment paper
-7. Spread the mixure evenly on baking sheets, put in oven (once preheated).
+7. Spread the mixure thinly and evenly on two baking sheets, put in oven (once preheated)
-8. Wait 15 minutes, take out of oven, stir, put back in oven.
+8. Wait 15 minutes, take out of oven, stir, put back in oven (swap oven location of cookie sheets for even cooking)
-9. Wait 15 minutes, take out of oven, stir, put back in oven.
+9. Wait 15 minutes, take out of oven, stir, put back in oven (swap oven location of cookie sheets for even cooking)
-10. Wait 10 minutes, take out of oven, **do not stir** (helps form clumps), let it cool.
+10. Wait 10 minutes, take out of oven, **do not stir** (helps form clumps), let it cool
-11. Coarsely chop Dried Fruit and mix in.
+11. Coarsely chop Dried Fruit and mix in
-12. Store in sealed container.
+12. Store in sealed container
-13. Serve with yogurt, milk, fresh fruit, etc.
+13. Serve with yogurt, milk, fresh fruit, etc

 ## Contribution